fabiocore/powershell/README.md

-# powershell
+# PowerShell Scripts

-Some powershell scripts
+Some of my powershell scripts.